-ANCILLARY SERVICE TYPE DESCRIPTION ERCOT AUTHORITY ACTION Regulation Down Service (Reg-Down) and Regulation Up Service (Reg-Up) (for Generation Resources) Reference: Protocol Section 2, Definitions and Acronyms Resource capacity provided by a Qualified Scheduling Entity (QSE) from a specific Resource to control frequency within the system which is controlled second by second, normally by an Automatic Generation Control (AGC) System. a.
-Reg-Down energy is a deployment to increase or decrease generation at a level below the Resource's base point in response to a change in system frequency. b.
+DESCRIPTION ERCOT AUTHORITY ACTION Resource capacity provided by a Qualified Scheduling Entity (QSE) from a specific Resource to control frequency within the system which is controlled second by second, normally by an Automatic Generation Control (AGC) System. a. b.
+Reg-Down energy is a deployment to increase or decrease generation at a level below the Resource's base point in response to a change in system frequency.
 Reg-Up energy is a deployment to increase or decrease generation at a level above the Resource's base point in response to a change in system frequency.
-Reg-Down and Reg-Up (for Load Resource) Reference: Protocol Section 2, Definitions and Acronyms Load Resource capacity provided by a QSE from a specific Load Resource to control frequency within the system. a.
-Reg-Down is a deployment to increase or decrease Load as deployed within its Ancillary Service Schedule for Reg-Down below the Load Resource's Maximum Power Consumption (MPC) limit in response to a change in system frequency. b.
-Reg-Up is a deployment to increase or decrease Load as deployed within its Ancillary Service Schedule for Reg-Up above the Low Power Consumption (LPC) limit in response to a change in system frequency.
+Load Resource capacity provided by a QSE from a specific Load Resource to control frequency within the system. a. b.
+Reg-Down is a deployment to increase or decrease Load as deployed within its Ancillary Service Schedule for Reg-Down below the Load Resource's Maximum Power Consumption (MPC) limit in response to a change in system frequency.
+Reg-Up is a deployment to increase or decrease Load as deployed within its Ancillary Service Schedule for Reg-Up above the Low Power Consumption (LPC) limit in response to a change in system Qualified Scheduling Entity (QSE) from a specific Resource to control frequency within the system which is controlled second by second, normally by an Automatic Generation Control (AGC) System.
+Load Resource capacity provided by a QSE from a specific Load Resource to control frequency Qualified Scheduling Entity (QSE) from a specific Resource to control frequency within the system which is controlled second by second, normally by an Automatic Generation Control (AGC) System.b.Load Resource capacity provided by a QSE from a specific Load Resource to control frequency within the system.a.

 ANCILLARY SERVICE TYPE DESCRIPTION ERCOT AUTHORITY ACTION Responsive Reserve (RRS) Service Reference: Protocol Section 2, Definitions and Acronyms Operating reserves on Generation Resources and Load Resources maintained by ERCOT to help control the frequency of the system.
 RRS on Generation Resources and controllable Load Resources that are qualified to provide regulation can also be used as a backup regulation service and energy during an Energy Emergency Alert (EEA) event.
 RRS may only be deployed as follows: a.
 Through automatic governor action or under-frequency relay in response to frequency deviations; b.
-By electronic signal from ERCOT in response to the need; and c.
+By electronic signal from ERCOT in response to the need and c.
 As ordered by an ERCOT Operator during EEA or other emergencies.
 Non-Spinning Reserve (Non-Spin) Service Reference: Protocol Section 2, Definitions and Acronyms a.
 Off-Line Generation Resource capacity, or reserved capacity from On-Line Generation Resources, capable of being ramped to a specified output level within 30 minutes, and operating at a specified output for at least one hour b.
 Load Resources that are capable of being interrupted within 30 minutes and remaining interrupted for at least one hour.
-Deployed in response to loss-of-Resource contingencies, Load forecasting error, or other contingency events on the system.
+Deployed in response to loss-of- Resource contingencies, Load forecasting error, or other contingency events on the system.
 As described in Protocol Section 6.5.7.6.2.3, Non-Spinning Reserve Service Deployment.
 Voltage Support Service (VSS) Reference: Protocol Section 3.15, Voltage Support Reactive capability of a Generation Resource that is required to maintain transmission and distribution voltages on the ERCOT Transmission Grid within acceptable limits.
 All Generation Resources with a gross rating greater than 20 MVA shall provide VSS.
 Direct the scheduling of VSS by providing Voltage Profiles at the point of interconnection.
 The Generation Resource is obligated to maintain the published voltage profile within its Corrected Unit Reactive Limit (CURL).